 How much spending money should I take to the Dominican Republic?

-If you plan to explore the country by booking a number of private, guided tours, take a little more spending money with you to cover this.
+If you plan to explore on your luxury Dominican Republic holiday by booking a number of private, guided tours, take a little more spending money with you to cover this.

 Tipping in the Dominican Republic

 Wages in the Dominican Republic tend to be low, so tipping is very much appreciated among most Dominicans.
 Tipping anywhere from 10%-20% for good service in restaurants is considered fair.
 Tipping housekeeping 70p-£1.40 daily is customary.
 Tip porters 70p per bag and taxi drivers around 10% of the final fare (if a service fee hasn’t already been added).